 This course provides a practical application of journalistic concepts and techniques.
 Students may work on campus for a student publication or an administrative office, in the community as opportunities are available, or in various internships available through the Council for Christian Colleges and Universities in Washington, D.C.
 Advance planning is essential.
 Prerequisites: ENG 245, the recommendation of the journalism instructor, and the permission of the English Department.
 One to three hours.

 An introduction to the major genres of literature and the techniques of study appropriate to them.
 Designed especially for prospective English majors and minors, this course will enhance students' ability to read with enjoyment and understanding and will give them practice in analyzing and writing about works of Western and non-Western literature.
 Prerequisite: ENG 111.Three hours.
-'W'
+"W" and HUM

 This course will broaden students' knowledge of poetry and prose from colonial times through the first great flowering of American literature in the mid-nineteenth century.
 Special attention will be given to the American sources of the great nineteenth-century writers, to the works of Douglass, Emerson, Poe, Thoreau, Dickinson and Whitman, and to the short fiction of Hawthorne and Melville.
 Three hours.
 HUM